all-in-one-of/MorganStrong_Portfolio/README.md

 This code has been further developed by continuing students at BYU.
 The github repository is available [here](https://github.com/byu-animation/byu-animation-tools).

+**hackermeter**
+These are semi-trivial coding projects done on hackermeter.com.

 **CSS**
 I am unable to post any of my web-development code at this time due to agreements with previous employers, but you can get a feel for the type/quality of work that